dgriego/json-duplicates/README.md

-## Setup for running the script
+# Setup for running the script

+## Setup Ruby Environment

 The Ruby version is specified in the .ruby-version file.
-I use `rbenv` to configure my ruby version on my system, but using either `rvm` or `rbenv`, to ensure you are using the proper ruby version will work.
+I use `rbenv` to configure the ruby version on my system, but you can use either `rvm` or `rbenv` to set the correct ruby version for this script.

+If you don't have either install, you can install `rbenv` [here](https://github.com/rbenv/rbenv#installation)

+## Setup and run script

 After the `ruby` version has been set, follow these steps to run the script: